Sinking of Japan: Plot

 Submersible pilot Toshio Onodera wakes up pinned inside his car in Numazu following an earthquake.
 As an aftershock triggers an explosion, a rescue helicopter led by Reiko Abe saves him and a young girl named Misaki while a nearby volcano erupts.
 Reiko's family takes in Misaki as her injured mother dies.

 Following the earthquake, a scientist warns the Japanese government that the nation will sink within 40 years.
-Geoscientist Yusuke Tadokoro doubts the prediction and analyzes rocks in Kyushu, Hokkaido, and Mangaia in the Cook Islands, where he hypothesizes that the rock came from the ancient continent of Japan after it split from Pangaea.
+Geoscientist Yusuke Tadokoro doubts the prediction and analyzes rocks in Kyushu, Hokkaido, and Mangaia in the Cook Islands, where he hypothesizes that the rock came from the same continental plate as Japan after it split from Pangaea.
 Tadokoro realizes Japan will sink in 338.54 days instead and reports his theory to the Cabinet, recommending immediate action, but none of the ministers are convinced.
 He is ejected from the chamber, but not before he angrily explains to everyone how Japan will sink, with the destruction of the Fossa Magna and the eruption of Mount Fuji as the climax.

 The next day, Prime Minister Yamamoto flies to China to make arrangements for the impending resettlement of Japanese refugees and appoints a close colleague, Tadakoro's ex-wife, Saori Takamori, as disaster management minister.
 Tadokoro's predictions come to light as the Daisetsuzan Volcanic Group in Hokkaido erupts, followed by Mount Aso in Kyushu.
-The eruption of Aso destroys Kumamoto and shoots Yamamoto's plane out of the sky, killing him.
+The eruption of Aso destroys Kumamoto and shoots Yamamoto's plane out of the sky with flying debris, killing him.

-Over the following months, volcanic eruptions, earthquakes, and tsunamis devastate Japan.
+Over the following months, successive volcanic eruptions, earthquakes, and tsunamis devastate Japan.
 When the economy collapses, the government declares a state of emergency but acting Prime Minister Kyosuke Nozaki announces that the nation will take five years to sink.
 Because of Nozaki's indifference to the situation, Takamori runs to Tadokoro's laboratory, where he proposes using experimental "N2" explosives drilled into the crust to separate the land from the megalith pulling it down.
 The minister calls for help from drillships around the world, with Chikyū being selected as the vessel of choice.